motasemajlouni/MREF/README.md

 * Single-pair scoring from strings
 * Corpus scoring from line-aligned text files
 * Optional axis-only CLI modes
+* Optional task-specific weighting through both the Python API and the CLI
 * Automatic generation of `pos_prior_<language>.json` from Tatoeba if the file is missing

 ## Installation